 Additionally, workers’ compensation benefits are available for injured workers.
 This benefit will cover lost wages and medical costs.
 The worker may also qualify for Social Security Disability benefits if they are permanently disabled due to a workplace accident.

 Many injuries are common on construction sites, and even those who take every measure to avoid injury may still be injured.
-When you are injured on the job in a construction site accident, it is important to consult with an experienced New York personal injury law firm.
-K.L.
-Sanchez Law Office has years of experience handling these types of cases and will be able to help you receive any additional compensation that corresponds with your injury.
-Contact us for a free consultation today.
-Call us at (646) 701-7990
+When you suffer injuries from a construction site accident while on the job, it is important to consult with an experienced Queens construction accident lawyer.
+At K L Sanchez Law Office, P.C., our team has years of experience handling these types of cases.
+We can help you receive any additional compensation that corresponds with your injury.
+Contact us today at (646) 701-7990 for a free consultation.